 As the end of the year approaches, CFOs and finance managers are taking a moment to reflect on the past year, set new goals, and create business budgets for 2023.
 Although no one can fully predict the future, taking practical steps in the budgeting process for your business can help you prepare for what's ahead.

 The new calendar year brings with it uncertainty and many unanswered questions.
 For example, what will the new year mean for your business?
 Will sales increase or decrease?
 Will you experience greater demand for your products or services?
 How will the upcoming recession change government regulations that affect your bottom line?

-It's also a great time to consider what's going on in the world around you.
-In particular, the recent talks of a ‘looming recession’ have created a lot of uncertainty about how it will affect our businesses and our lives.
+It's also a great time to consider what's happening in the world around you.
+In particular, the recent talks of a 'looming recession' have created a lot of uncertainty about how it will affect our businesses and our lives.